mikael-ros/LTH-Anki/readme.md

 # 🇬🇧 English
 This repo is a complement to my [Notion database](https://mikaelrr.notion.site/Delade-anteckningar-Hub-LTH-D-C-f2a47297b9b146dba372e02c4f789d55?pvs=4).

 These cards are directed towards computer science students, but you can use any individual courses cards by downloading them.
 A complete list of included courses can be found [here](contents.md).
-Right now (beginning of year 3), there are about 7000+ cards (many of which are variants of the same card, so the real amount is probably closer to 1000).
+Right now (middle of year 3), there are about 8000+ cards (many of which are variants of the same card, so the real amount is probably closer to 2000).
 Almost all cards are "cloze" cards.
 The cards are written in Swedish when the course is in Swedish, and English when it is in English - sometimes I may, however, decide based on the books language.

+None of the cards are currently tagged or categorized.

 Feel free to drop an [issue](https://www.github.com/mikael-ros/LTH-anki/issues/new) if you discover an error.